-- All activities (mounting, installation and service work, etc.) must be performed by qualified personnel - Degree of protection IP40 as per EN 60529:1991 + A1:2000 + A2:2013 for the basic unit must be ensured through adequate mounting of the LMV26 / LMV36 basic unit and the AGM60 switch unit by the burner or boiler manufacturer - Before making any wiring changes in the connection area, completely isolate the plant from mains supply (all-polar disconnection).
+- All activities (mounting, installation and service work, etc.) must be performed by qualified personnel - Degree of protection IP40 as per EN 60529:1991 + A1:2000 + A2:2013 for the LMV36 must be ensured through adequate mounting of the LMV36 and the AGM60 by the burner or boiler manufacturer - Before making any wiring changes in the connection area, completely isolate the plant from mains supply (all-polar disconnection).
 Ensure that the plant cannot be inadvertently switched on and that it is indeed dead.
-If not disconnected, there is a risk of electric shock hazard - Protection against electric shock hazard on the LMV26 / LMV36, the AGM60 and on all connected electrical components must be ensured through adequate mounting.
+If not disconnected, there is a risk of electric shock hazard - Protection against electric shock hazard on the LMV36, the AGM60 and on all connected electrical components must be ensured through adequate mounting.
 In terms of design, stability, and protection, covers must conform to the EN 60730 series of standards - After each activity (mounting, installation and service work, etc.), check to ensure that wiring is in an orderly state and that the parameters are correctly set - Fall or shock can adversely affect the safety functions.
-Such units must not be put into operation even if they do not exhibit any damage - When programming the air-fuel ratio control curves, the commissioning engineer must constantly watch the quality of the combustion process (e.g. by means of a flue gas analyzer) and, in the event of poor combustion values or dangerous conditions, take appropriate actions, e.g. by shutting down the LMV26 / LMV36 manually - When starting up a dual-fuel burner, both fuel trains must be put into full operation, thus making certain that fuel changeover by the user cannot lead to critical conditions - The inputs and outputs of the AGM60 may only be used for the application covered by this document and only in connection with the sensors and actuators specified for the application, the reason being that only these have been checked and released in terms of error effects.
-If you want to use the sensors and actuators on other applications, please contact Siemens - The following connections feature FELV (functional extra low voltage) and therefore do not ensure protective separation from the mains voltage (also see chapter Electrical connection of the LMV26/LMV36 and AGM60): - BC interface (X56) for the connection cable of AZL2 or ACS410 PC software. - COM (X92) for accessories such as OCI410. - Connectors for the actuators (X54) or for the AGV60.50 connection cables, when using 2 fuel actuators via the AGM60.
+Such units must not be put into operation even if they do not exhibit any damage - When programming the air-fuel ratio control curves, the commissioning engineer must constantly watch the quality of the combustion process (e.g. by means of a flue gas analyzer) and, in the event of poor combustion values or dangerous conditions, take appropriate actions, e.g. by shutting down the LMV36 manually - When starting up a dual-fuel burner, both fuel trains must be put into full operation, thus making certain that fuel changeover by the user cannot lead to critical conditions - The inputs and outputs of the AGM60 may only be used for the application covered by this document and only in connection with the sensors and actuators specified for the application, the reason being that only these have been checked and released in terms of error effects.
+If you want to use the sensors and actuators on other applications, please contact Siemens - The following plug-on terminations carry FELV (functional extra low-voltage) (also refer to chapter Electrical connection of LMV36 and AGM60), thus ensuring adequate separation from mains voltage: - BC interface (X56) for the connecting cable of AZL2 or PC software ACS410 - COM (X92) for accessories, such as the OCI410. - Plug-on terminations for actuators (X54) or for the AGV61.100 connecting cable when using 2 fuel actuators via AGM60

-These connections may only be removed or replaced when the plant is shut down (all-pole disconnection)
+These plug-on terminations may be disconnected or exchanged only when the plant is dead (all-polar disconnection)

-- The plugs of the connecting cables for the LMV26 / LMV36 or other accessories, such as the OCI410 interface (plugged into the BCI), may be removed or exchanged only when the plant is shut down (all-polar disconnection), since the BCI does not provide safe separation from mains voltage. - The connection for the SQM3 or SQN1 actuators does not provide safe separation from mains voltage.
+- The plugs of the connecting cables for the LMV36 or other accessories, such as the OCI410 interface (plugged into the BC interface), may be removed or exchanged only when the plant is shut down (all-polar disconnection), since the BC interface does not provide safe separation from mains voltage. - The connection for the SQM3 or SQN1 actuators does not provide safe separation from mains voltage.
 Prior to connecting or changing one of these actuators, the plant must be shut down (all-polar disconnection) - When setting up a system with the AGM60, check to ensure that the sensors and actuators are correctly assigned to fuels

-To ensure safety and reliability of the LMV26 / LMV36 and the AGM60, the following points must also be observed:
+To ensure safety and reliability of the LMV36 and the AGM60, the following points must also be observed: